The First Big Weekend

-"The First Big Weekend" is a song by Scottish indie rock band Arab Strap.
+"The First Big Weekend" is the debut single by Scottish indie rock band Arab Strap.
 It was first released as a 7" single limited to 700 copies, then later on Arab Strap's debut album, The Week Never Starts Round Here, both released in 1996 on Chemikal Underground.

-The song received a large amount of airplay on BBC Radio One's Evening Session show.
-The show's host, DJ Steve Lamacq, has described the song as the 'best of the decade and also 'the most perfect pop song ever'.
-The song was used in a commercial for the drink Guinness.
+Recording and lyrics

-The First Big Weekend is, for the most part, a monologue spoken by Aidan Moffat while bandmate Malcolm Middleton plays guitar and a drum machine accompanies.
+“The First Big Weekend” is, for the most part, a monologue spoken by Aidan Moffat while bandmate Malcolm Middleton plays guitar and a drum machine accompanies.
 The lyrics revolve around the events of a weekend in Glasgow and Falkirk, including going out to clubs and bars, watching international football and The Simpsons and trying to pick up girls.
-Towards the end of the song Malcolm begins to sing the lines "Went out for the weekend, it lasted forever/got high with our friends, it's officially summer"; these are the only sung words in the song.
+Towards the end of the song, Middleton sings: "Went out for the weekend, it lasted forever/got high with our friends, it's officially summer"; these are the only sung words in the song.

-Fans have worked out that the "First Big Weekend" referred to in the song's title must have started on Thursday 13 June 1996 and the game where "England had won 2-0" refers to the England v Scotland match at Euro '96.
+Fans have worked out that the titular weekend must have started on Thursday 13 June 1996, as the game where "the English had won 2-0" references the Euro 1996 match between Scotland and England that took place two days later.

+Reception

+The song received considerable airplay on BBC Radio 1's Evening Session show.
+The show's host, DJ Steve Lamacq, described the song as the “best of the decade” and “the most perfect pop song ever”.

+Legacy

+An instrumental version of the song was used in a 1997 "statistics" ad for Guinness.

+The song was placed at #187 on Pitchfork’s “Top 200 Tracks of the 1990s” list in 2010.

-A rework of the song was released in 2016 to celebrate its 20th anniversary.
-The rework was produced by Miaoux Miaoux.
+A rework of the song was released in 2016 to celebrate its 20th anniversary, produced by Miaoux Miaoux.